 “You look pretty when you have makeup on.”

-“If you’d had done what I asked, it wouldn’t have happened”
+“If you would have done what I asked, it wouldn’t have happened.”

-“You know what I’m like in a morning, you should have left me alone.”
+“You know what I’m like in the morning, and you should have left me alone.”

 “If you’d had paid me more attention, I wouldn’t have gone elsewhere.”

 “I didn’t tell you because I knew you’d act like this.”